Precision Nucleon Charges and Form Factors Using 2+1-flavor Lattice QCD: Electric and Magnetic Form Factors

 Next, we investigated whether the data for $G_E$ from $\Im V_i$, which show large ESC as illustrated in Fig.~\ref{fig:ViCOMP} and similar to that seen in $\langle {\cal N}^\dagger A_4 {\cal N} \rangle$, provide further insight on the identity of the excited states.
 We find that the $\chi^2/$dof of even the $\{4,3^\ast\}$ fits is not unreasonably large compared to the other strategies even though the values of $\Delta M_1$ and $\Delta E_1$ are significantly different.
-Overall, $G_E^{V_i}$ does not help us decide which excited states give the dominant contribution.
+Overall, current data for $G_E^{V_i}$ do not help us decide which excited states give the dominant contribution.

 An important feature in the ESC fits shown in Figs.~\ref{fig:GECOMP} and~\ref{fig:GMCOMP} in Appendix~\ref{sec:TcompVFF} is that while the differences in the mass gaps between the four strategies are large, the variation in results for $G_E^{V_4}$ and $G_M^{V_i}$ is $\lesssim 5\%$.
 The smallness of the variation is further highlighted in Figs.~\ref{fig:GEsummary} and~\ref{fig:GMsummary}---all four estimates of the form factors are consistent within errors with the Kelly parameterization of the experimental data.